Her Husband's Faith: Reviews

-Critical Response

 In the May 13, 1916 issue of the Motion Picture News, a reviewer opines:

 In the June 3, 1916, issue of The Wilmington Morning Star, an article reads:

-In the June 13, 1916, issue of The Tampa Tribune, an article says:
+In the June 13, 1916, issue of The Tampa Tribune, an article states:

 Preservation status

+Many silent-era films did not survive for reasons as explained on this Wikipedia page.

 According to the Library of Congress, all known copies of this film are lost.